ronnyml/snowplow-wiki/setup-guide/4-setup-alternative-data-stores/storage-loader/4-Loading-shredded-types.md

 For example, if you have link click tracking enabled in the JavaScript Tracker, then install `com.snowplowanalytics.snowplow/link_click_1.sql` into your Snowplow database.

 Each table needs to be loaded using a JSON Paths file.
-Snowplow provides JSON Paths files for all Snowplow-authored JSONs.
+Snowplow hosts JSON Paths files for all Snowplow-authored JSONs.
 StorageLoader will automatically locate these JSON Paths files and use them to load shredded types into Redshift.

 <a name="overview"/>
 ## 3. Defining and installing a new table

 ### 3.1 Overview

 StorageLoader loads each shredded type into its own table in Redshift.
-You need to create a Redshift table table for a new shredded type you have defined.
+You need to create a Redshift table table for each new shredded type you have defined.

 ### 3.2 Naming the table